What Are Mortgagors, What Do They Do, and How Do They Differ From Mortgagees?

 The Function of a Mortgagor

-A mortgagor may choose from different types of mortgage loans that most commonly have a fixed interest rate and a term of 30 years, though many lenders also offer loan lengths of 20, 15, or 10 years.
+A mortgagor may choose from different types of mortgage loans.
+Some loans have a fixed interest rate and a term of 30 years, though many lenders offer loan lengths of 20, 15, or 10 years.
 A fixed-rate mortgage has an interest rate that remains the same during the life of the loan.
 A variable-rate mortgage is one in which the interest rate moves up and down with the market.

 The bottom line: Mortgagors must pay back the loan in a timely fashion.
 If not, mortgagees can force foreclosure of the home or other real estate — the collateral for the loan.